 Non-compliance with these conditions

-Failure to follow these instructions, or specific directions by the department’s staff, will result in grooms being removed from the facility.
-Additionally, failure to comply with the above conditions may constitute an offence under the Biosecurity Act 2015 and penalties may apply.
+Failure to follow these instructions, or specific directions by department staff, will result in removal from the facility and further investigations conducted.
+Additionally, failure to comply with the above conditions may constitute an offence under the Criminal Code Act 1995 or Biosecurity Act 2015 and penalties may apply.

 The following table details the published date and amendment details for this document.